dongxiao/UnionCardinality/README.md

 # Parameter Tweaks
 m: size of the Bloom filter and default to 2^16.
 Bigger Bloom filter makes the estimation more accurate.
-Try to compare the estimation accuracy between 2^16 and 2^20 Bloom filter.
+Try to compare the estimation accuracy between 2^16 and 2^20 Bloom filters.
 To change to 2^20, change the hex_digits to 5.
 As we indicated in Figure 1, when k = 30, m = 2^16 this gives an average abosulte error around 10.
 When k = 30, m = 2^20 gives an average abosulte error less than 2.

 k: the number of hash functions used in the Bloom filter, default to 30.